massimopizzol/Simapro-CSV-converter/README.md

 # Simapro-CSV-converter
-Python 2.7 script that converts a life cycle inventory (LCI) from Excel into Simapro CSV format Author(Year): Massimo (2016)
+Python 2.7 script that converts a life cycle inventory (LCI) from Excel into Simapro CSV format
+by Massimo (2016)

 **What the script does:**